-Dual-Antenna Ground Station
+Live Ground Station Preview

 Link Budget Analysis

-Firmware Driver Development
+Bare-Metal Firmware Driver

-static void SX1280_SPI_TransmitReceive(uint8_t *pTxData, uint8_t *pRxData, uint16_t size)
+static SX1280_Status_t SX1280_SPI_TransmitReceive(uint8_t *pTxData, uint8_t *pRxData, uint16_t size)

 {

-// wait for radio to not be busy before starting SPI transaction
+/* Wait for radio to not be busy before starting SPI transaction */

-// set NSS low to select the radio
+/* Set NSS low to select the radio */

 HAL_GPIO_WritePin(sx1280_hal_config->nssPort, sx1280_hal_config->nssPin, GPIO_PIN_RESET);

-if (pRxData == NULL)
+if (pRxData == NULL) {

-HAL_SPI_Transmit(sx1280_hal_config->spiHandle, pTxData, size, HAL_MAX_DELAY);
+hal_status = HAL_SPI_Transmit(sx1280_hal_config->spiHandle, pTxData, size, SX1280_SPI_TIMEOUT_MS);

 }